Navigation Trends: Hamburgers, Waffles and Breadcrumbs

 We originally found our food as hunter/gatherers.
 Now, we find and consume our information in much the same way.
 From the physical to the digital, we scan for what we need, hone in, or move on.

-When the iPhone was first released from Apple, it gave us a mobile device with 20 icons to quickly access the resources we valued most like email, weather, stocks, calendar, and of course, the iPhone icons.
-It’s a very effective way to visually find the tools we most need.
+When Apple first released the iPhone, it gave us a mobile device with 20 icons to quickly access the resources we valued most, like email, weather, stocks, calendar, and, of course, the iPhone icons.
+It’s a very effective way to visually find the tools we need.
 Over time, we’ve created so many Apps that visual clutter has caused us to group apps or move them to different screens.

 Just a few short years ago, websites had a layout of 800×600 pixels.
 Your desktop (or maybe laptop) computer had a very specific limitation.
-Usability studies from such researchers as Jakob Nielsen, suggest keeping navigation uniform and recognizable.
-A book by Steve Krug titled Don’t Make Me Think, echoes the idea that you want to keep web navigation simple.
+Usability studies from researchers like Jakob Nielsen suggest keeping navigation uniform and recognizable.
+A book by Steve Krug, Don’t Make Me Think, echoes the idea that you want to keep web navigation simple.

-Today, with websites being viewed on mobile devices, Retina Displays, HDTVs and more, it’s even more important to keep things simple.
-Apple, Google and other large companies are leading the design aspects because their massive exposure can set the trends.
+Today, with websites viewed on mobile devices, Retina Displays, HDTVs, and more, it’s even more important to keep things simple.
+Apple, Google, and other large companies are leading the design aspects because their massive exposure can set the trends.
 Luckily, most of their designs are useful.

 While following the leader is not always the best decision, you can see what is trending to decide whether to follow or create your own path.
-The rise of sliding images, on the home page of websites, is a current trend that many clients find useful.
+The rise of sliding images on website home pages or using video backgrounds to be more engaging is a current trend that many clients find useful.

 Understanding Navigation Trends with Food Terms